bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

 ---------------------------

+Advisory 10- We added the remaining In-Chapter Exercise solutions for Chapters 1-18, so that you can now download them from here.

 Advisory 9 *Edited 7/10/2019- Within the next few days, the In-Chapter Exercise and End-of-Chapter Problem Solutions supplements for the book, which we describe in the Preface, will be completed, and uploaded for use on both the Student and Instructor portions of the CRC website for the book mentioned above.
 These supplements will greatly enhance the usability of the book, for both teachers, and individual student learners.
 We will post a new advisory on the date that these resources become available on the book website, to inform you as such.